drekka/Alchemic/README.md

 }
 ```

-*Note: Unfortunately the Objective-C runtime does not provide much information about methods.
-So in order for Alchemic to understand what it has to do, we must tell it a fair amount about the method's signature types.*
+*Note: Unfortunately the Objective-C runtime does not provide much information about methods and their arguments.
+So Alchemic needs this information to be passed to __AcMethod__.*

-__AcMethod__ defines any method or function that can create objects.
-This is similar to __AcRegister__ in that it registers a source of objects which can be injected into other things.

-Before calling the method, Alchemic will first examine it to see if it's an instance method.
-If so, it will make sure the parent class is instantiated and dependencies injected before calling the method.
+__AcMethod__ can define any class or instance method as a source of objects.
+If it declares a instance method, Alchemic will ensure that the parent class is instantiated before the method is called.
 This allows the method to make use of those dependencies if it wants to when creating the return object.

-If the method is a class (static) method, then Alchemic will simply call the method directly.
+If the method is a class method then Alchemic can simply call it directly.

 ### Method arguments

-Now lets take a look at a factory method with arguments.
-Just the same as __AcInitializer__, __AcMethod__ can take arguments which define the values to pass to the method.
+Now lets look at methods with arguments.
+Both __AcInitializer__ and __AcMethod__ can take arguments which define the values to pass to the method when it is executed.

+#### Simple arguments

 ```objc
 // Objective-C